Plotting

 Usage

-To plot the histograms for an entire dataset without any specific grouping:
+To plot the histograms for an entire dataset and specify the output directory:

 icluto plot <traces_file> <output_dir>